informalsystems/emerald/docs/operational-docs/src/performance_evaluation/performance_eval.md

 </div>

-Although the channel-based application deployed on Malachite doesn't have a concept of transactions, we can consider “native” Ethereum EOA-to-EOA transfer (i.e., plain ETH sends), which have ~110bytes.
+Although the channel-based application deployed on Malachite doesn't have a concept of transactions, we can consider “native” Ethereum EOA-to-EOA transfers (i.e., plain ETH sends), which have ~110bytes.
 In this context,
 - a single datacenter deployment on 4 nodes with 1MB blocks and average block time of 133ms results in around **68k TPS**
 - a geo-distributed deployment on 8 nodes with 1MB blocks and average block time of 250ms results in around **36k TPS**.